mediafly/extensions-documentation/interactives.md

 As you can see, embedding requires care.
 You cannot assume that the embedded item is available yet, because it may be behind some longer items in the Downloader.
 Instead, you have to try to fetch the content and monitor response codes.

 *Example:*<br>
 We recommend using mflyCommands.js for this purpose.
-See our [open-source Interactives](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/18033ec5a6c7ad4fb38d89b539eeb3c021b0716e/examples/Embed/Containing%20Interactive/?at=default) for a working example of Embed.
+See our [open-source Interactives](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/tip/examples/Embed%20and%20Data%20Items/Containing%20Interactive/?at=default) for a working example of Embed.

-*Availability:* iOS, Android
+*Availability:* iOS, Android, Windows 8

 -----